frankvegadelgado/alma/README.md

 Instance: An $n$-variable $2CNF$ formula with monotone clauses (meaning the variables are never negated) using logic operators $\oplus$ (instead of using the operator $\vee$) and a positive integer $k$.

-Question: Is there exists a satisfying truth assignment in which at most $k$ of the variables are true?
+Question: Is there exists a satisfying truth assignment in which at least $k$ of the variables are true?

 **Note: This problem is NP-complete (If any NP-complete can be solved in polynomial time, then $P = NP$)**.